niki-van13/Socket-chatt/README.md

 Link to repo: https://github.com/niki-van13/Socket-chatt

 Installing:

-Open project in your code editor
+Open project in your code editor.

 Open terminal.
 Make sure you are standing in the "server" folder.

 Npm i

 node server.js